You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 Email the ArtsWORK Site Administrator.
 We're here to help.send message

 Become part of ArtsWORK Indiana's online community.
 Post an opportunity or post a profile to the directory.read more

 Want to receive monthly emails on the latest ArtsWORK Indiana news and events?
 Sign up today for our e-newsletter.read more

 This website has been made possible by the following partner organizations:

 The mission of the Indiana Institute on Disability and Community (IIDC) at Indiana University is to foster communities that welcome, value, and support the participation of people of all ages and abilities through research, education and practice.
 The IIDC comprises seven Centers addressing disability issues across the life span.

 Indiana Arts Commission

 The Indiana Arts Commission (IAC) advocates arts development opportunities across the state, and stewards effective use of public and private resources for the arts.
 It stimulates public interest in, and participation with, Indiana's diverse arts resources and cultural heritage.
 The IAC works to enhance public awareness of the arts, life-long learning opportunities, and arts education programs.

-VSA Indiana (VSAI) is a statewide nonprofit organization and an affiliate of VSA arts, an international educational program of the John F. Kennedy Center for the Performing Arts.
-Since 1980, VSAI has been a statewide leader in providing access to lifelong learning and creative expression through the arts for people with disabilities in Indiana.
+ArtMix (formerly VSA Indiana) is a statewide nonprofit organization and affiliate of VSA, an international educational program of the John F. Kennedy Center for the Performing Arts.
+Since 1980, ArtMix has been a leader in providing access to lifelong learning and creative expression through the arts for people with disabilities in Indiana.